dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createSchools.md

 3. **CAPACITY** - A field containing the maximum capacity of the school, defined as data type "Short Integer" or "Long Integer".

 4. **STRT_GRD** - A field containing the start grade served at the school, defined as data type "Short Integer" or "Long Integer".
-Value cannot be < -1
+Values cannot be less than -1.
+Use 0 for K and -1 for PK

 5. **END_GRD** - A field containing the end grade served at the school, defined as data type "Short Integer" or "Long Integer".
-Value cannot be > 12
+Value cannot be greater than 12

 ## Additional Fields:
 The following fields are **required only for SchoolSite Locator, but are not required for redistricting plans or forecasts.**